IoTReX/starter-platform/README.md

 The bad news is that I left this super barebones right now.
 Ideas for the build process are many:

-- Add jshint
+- Add jshint or similar
 - Add the testing framework of your choice
 - Switch to webpack
 - Use a modular system so you don't have to keep track of file paths
+- Use TypeScript

-If anyone wants to pitch in on refining this build process, submit a PR It'd make my day.
+If you want to pitch in on refining this build process, feel free to submit a PR.

 ## Thanks